Ala I Pannoniorum

 The Ala I Pannoniorum (Ala I Pannoniorum Sabiniana), was a Roman cavalry unit stationed in Arbeia in the 2nd c.
 AD.

 It was later stationed at Chesters on Hadrian's Wall, and then in Gemellae in Roman Numidia in around 225-244.
 During the third century it was commanded by a former guardsman, Celerinius Augendus, who had been ennobled to the equestrian order and given command of this frontier units, guarding the border facing the Sahara desert.

+The unit received the surnam "Sabiniana" from its commander, Caius Nymphidius Sabinus.